 Boost the immune system naturally with these easy home remedies.
 Learn how to make elderberry syrup, use garlic for natural wellness, and which essential oils are best for immune support.

 I’m pretty giddy over here about the amazing fall weather coming, big emphasis on COMING.
-It’s still in the nineties but something about the first of September makes me think it’s fall.
+It’s still in the 90s, but something about the first of September makes me think it’s fall.

-As much as I love the fall I hate the sicknesses that come with the cooler weather and lack of sunlight.
-Having kids makes you dread the winter sickness however, even in the colder months their are things you can do to boost your immune system and your child’s immune system to keep well.
+As much as I love the fall, I hate the sicknesses that come with the cooler weather and lack of sunlight.
+Having kids makes you dread the winter sickness; however, even in the colder months, there are things you can do to boost your immune system and your child’s immune system to keep well.

 BOOST THE IMMUNE SYSTEM NATURALLY: VITAMIN D

-The best source of vitamin D is the sunlight.
-As the days get shorter and the weather cools off we spend less time outside and are in need of a vitamin D supplement.
-Vitamin D directly effects the immune system because it activates our immune response.
+The best source of vitamin D is sunlight.
+As the days get shorter and the weather cools off, we spend less time outside and are in need of a vitamin D supplement.
+Vitamin D directly affects the immune system because it activates our immune response.

 BOOST THE IMMUNE SYSTEM NATURALLY: VITAMIN C

-Have you ever heard to eat an orange when you have a cold?
-That is because citrus fruits are high in vitamin C and supports a healthy immune system.
+Have you ever been told to eat an orange when feeling sick?
+That is because citrus fruits are high in vitamin C and support a healthy immune system.

 BOOST THE IMMUNE SYSTEM NATURALLY: ELDERBERRY SYRUP

 Elderberries naturally contain vitamins A, B, and C and stimulate the immune system.
 They boost the immune system to protect against bacterial infections and viruses.
 During cold and flu season, I make elderberry syrup for everyone in my family.
 This syrup is delicious and makes it easy to get the immune-supporting benefits of elderberries.